 Recent events in the world of marine conservation are encouraging for sharks, including the declarations of new marine sanctuaries, bans on selling fins, and other commitments that recognize the importance of sharks to people, economies and nature.
-Is 2013 the year we stop fearing sharks and began fearing a world without them?
+It's time we stop fearing sharks and began fearing a world without them.

 - An estimate 73 million sharks are killed solely for their fins which are then used to make soup, but many US states including California and a few countries have recently implemented or are considering bans.

 - There are hundreds of shark species in our ocean ranging in size from the deep-water pygmy shark (about 8 inches) to the whale shark (up to 50 feet or more) and they all play different roles in the ecosystem.